How to get involved

 Connect with the Victorian Responsible Gambling Foundation on social media:

-- use the images provided on your Facebook page, or in your Twitter feed (pictures get twice the engagement of a text post).
+Use the images provided on your Facebook page, or in your Twitter feed (pictures get twice the engagement of a text-only post).

 The following hashtags can be used to promote your event and generate discussion:

-- Talking.
-Sharing.
-Supporting.
-These are the best tools we have at our disposal to come together as a community and prevent harm from gambling #GamblingHarm
+- #TalkShareSupport – these are the best tools we have at our disposal to come together as a community and prevent #GamblingHarm.

 - There's a stigma associated with gambling harm.
-We can break it down.
-Talk.
-Share.
-Support. #GamblingHarm
+We can break it down as a community. #TalkShareSupport

 Promoting your event on Facebook